 For almost two decades, EPO examiners have been developing their own tools with an open-source and collaborative approach.
 To tap into their knowledge and creative potential, the Office will build an innovation ecosystem that allows EPO staff to provide solutions for all stages of the patent grant customer journey.

 The EPO will strive towards proactive vendor management to monitor and improve service provider performance and ensure value delivery.
-Under this initiative, the Office will also review where to invest in in-house skills (see Goal 1) – which are critical to the Office - and the outsourcing of only non-core tasks to IT subcontractors
+Under this initiative, the Office will also review where to invest in in-house skills (see Goal 1) – which are critical to the Office - and the move to the outsourcing of only non-core tasks to IT subcontractors.

 To ensure that the EPO is able to undergo a successful digital transformation, a technical infrastructure needs to be put in place.
 This infrastructure will be secure as well as provide the level of agility and reliability needed to develop a new end-to-end tool for the patent granting process, improve existing tools and support corporate services.